MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-security-build-first-layer-defense-content.md

 Every business IT infrastructure running on premises or in the Cloud may have vulnerabilities and breaches that might compromise your information or allow your systems to fail.
-Azure public cloud has many services on which you can build IT infrastructure to run your business by using a variety of infrastructure and platform services.
+Azure public cloud has many services on which you can build IT infrastructure to run your business by using various infrastructure and platform services.
 Those components contain resources for your services: network, compute, storage, applications, databases, and identity.

 Microsoft Azure also offers security services to protect those resources.
 Through using these security services, you can improve your security posture by avoiding and mitigating vulnerabilities and breaches.
 To make effective use of these services, they must be well architected and follow recommendations from Microsoft.